Learn the essentials about the Global Marshall Plan in the time it would take to boil an egg…

 The current global conditions are scandalous.
 Largely unregulated globalisation and completely unacceptable regulations on the world finance system are accompanied by severe and rising poverty, hunger, resource conflicts, north-south divide, increasing migration, cultural conflicts, terrorism, wars, environmental destruction and climate catastrophes.
 The current conditions of globalisation have negative consequences for the vast majority of people and sustainability is becoming more and more difficult to reach.
 The mentioned problems can no longer be resolved nationally under the current conditions.
 Therefore, we need an improved and binding global framework for the world economy that brings economy into harmony with society, culture, and environment.

-The Global Marshall Plan considers the realization of the United Nations Millennium Development Goals, which were signed by 189 nations in 2000, to be an important first step.
-However, many
+The Global Marshall Plan considers the realization of the United Nations Sustainable Development Goals, which were signed by 193 nations in 2015, to be an important next step afer the endphase of The Millennium Development Goals.

 In order to establish a "World in Balance" a global Eco-Social Market Economy with globally binding social, ecological and cultural standards is required.
 With the gradual implementation of a global Eco-Social Market Economy, a framework compatible with sustainability for the global economy will be established and the global market fundamentalism will be overcome.
 Functioning Global Governance structures need to reform existing institutions and policies (e.g. United Nations, World Trade Organization and World Finance Sector), as well as their coherent linkup to create a functioning whole.